Souleymane Coulibaly

-Souleymane Coulibaly (born 26 December 1994) is an Ivorian professional footballer who plays as a striker for English non-league club Pickering Town.
+Souleymane Coulibaly (born 26 December 1994) is an Ivorian professional footballer who plays as a striker for Pickering Town.

 Early life

 As a 13-year-old, Coulibaly emigrated to Italy to avoid conflict in Ivory Coast.
 He joined his father who had married an Italian woman.

 Club career

 Siena

 Soon after arriving in Italy, Coulibaly signed for Junior Camp Arezzo Football Academy, one of the best academies in Tuscany.
 He played in the Allievi Regionali team and after a few months President Umberto Zerbini suggested his name to Siena.
 In 2010–11 he played 10 games for the Siena under-19s, scoring once.

 Tottenham Hotspur

 On 18 July 2011, Tottenham Hotspur confirmed they had signed Coulibaly following his golden boot-winning performance at the FIFA Under-17 World Cup.
 He scored for the Tottenham Hotspur XI on his debut against Brighton and Hove Albion in Algarve.

 He scored twice in a 7–1 win for Spurs youth over Inter Milan in their second group game of the NextGen Tournament on 31 August 2011.
 He also opened the scoring in their third group game away at PSV Eindhoven, where they won 2–1.
 On 22 December 2011, Coulibaly scored an injury-time winner against Stevenage in the FA Youth Cup, followed by a goal in a 2–1 victory over Cardiff City in the fourth round on 11 January 2012.
 He made his first team debut as a 65th-minute substitute in a pre-season friendly against Stevenage on 18 July 2012.